The 12 Most Expensive Pianos Updated for 2021

 Most people also know from experience that the most expensive things they buy are not always the best, or don’t necessarily meet their needs.
 When it comes to pianos, you may be surprised to learn the results.

-Features includes Val di Femme soundboards (like the Ravencroft), adjustable bronze capo d’astro bars, Canadian pinblocks, and two actions and two pedal lyres as options on all models.
+Features include Val di Femme soundboards, adjustable bronze capo d'astro bars, Canadian pinblocks, and two actions and two pedal lyres as options on all models.
+Finish in olive polish/satin.

 Seiler Pianos was established in 1849 in Leignitz by Eduard Seiler and the company eventually became the largest piano manufacturer in East Germany.
 After WWII the company moved to Kitzingen, Germany where it resides to this day.
 In 2008 Seiler was purchased by the Korean manufacturer Samick but manufacturing of high-end Seiler pianos remained in Germany.